 When you apply for health coverage, you will be asked to estimate your income for the upcoming year.
-If you earn less than 400% of the Federal Poverty Level (or $98,400 for a family of four in 2017, $97,200 in 2016), you may qualify for financial help to reduce the cost of your monthly health insurance premium.
-You will have the option of taking these premium tax credits either:
+If you earn less than 400% of the Federal Poverty Level (FPL), you could get financial help to reduce the cost of your monthly health insurance premium.
+To see a chart of FPL levels for the current year, click here.

 B) at the end of the year when you file your taxes; or

 C) as a combination of A and B.

 If your income turns out to be different than your estimate, and you get more help in advance than you are eligible for, you may have to pay some, or all, of your premium tax credit back when you file your income taxes the following year.
 Depending on your household income, there might be a limit to the amount you could have to repay (see chart below).

 If you over-estimate your income and and take less of your available APTC amount, the difference will be reconciled when you file your taxes.